chenmozhijin/Anime4K-WebExtension/README.en.md

 4. Load the built extension in your browser:
    - Chrome: Open extensions page (`chrome://extensions`) → Enable "Developer mode" → "Load unpacked" → Select the `dist` directory in the project
    - Edge: Open extensions page (`edge://extensions`) → Enable "Developer mode" → "Load unpacked" → Select the `dist` directory in the project

-#### Using Pre-built Packages

-1. Go to [GitHub Actions](https://github.com/chenmozhijin/Anime4K-WebExtension/actions), click on the latest "Build and Package" workflow run
-2. Download the latest built `anime4k-webextension` from Artifacts
-3. Unzip the downloaded file
-4. Load the unzipped directory in your browser (same steps as above)

 ### Basic Usage